Using filters and sorting in queries

 A structured query in Rell consists of five key elements:

-- FROM: Specifies the data source, potentially joined and filtered.
+- FROM: Specifies the data source, which may be joined and filtered.

-- CARDINALITY: Determines the result cardinality, using operators like @, @*, @+, or @?.
+- CARDINALITY: Determines the result cardinality, using operators such as @, @*, @+, or @?.

 - WHERE: Filters data based on conditions and joins.